How To Get From Kutaisi to Tbilisi by Bus, Train or Taxi

 It’s also important to consider whether you’re travelling from or to Kutaisi Airport rather than the centre of Kutaisi as this will impact the best transport option.

-For travellers spending some time exploring Kutaisi rather than transferring directly from the airport, there are three main transport options available: bus, train or taxi.
+For travellers exploring Kutaisi rather than transferring directly from the airport, there are three main transport options available: bus, train or taxi.

-In our opinion, the best way to travel from Kutaisi to Tbilisi is by minibuses which are known locally as marshrutkas.
+In our opinion, the best way to travel is by minibuses which are known locally as marshrutkas.

-If you’re staying in the centre of Kutaisi, you can take a taxi to the bus station for approximately 4GEL.
+If you’re staying in the centre of Kutaisi, you can take a taxi to the bus station.
 I recommend ordering a taxi through the Bolt App which works in the same way as Uber.

 If you can’t get the app working on your phone, then ask your guesthouse or hotel to call a taxi for you.
-Tell the taxi driver you want to take a marshrutka to Tbilisi so he drops you off at the right part of the bus station.
+Tell the taxi driver you want to take a marshrutka to Tbilisi so he can drop you off at the right part of the bus station.

 Bus Station in Kutaisi